Author: Dr. Gary Huber

 Japanese men grow cancer just as efficiently as American men.
 The rate of occurrence of prostate cancer in Japan parallels American rates.
 But American men die from prostate cancer at 10 times the rate of Japanese men.
 Why are American men growing their cancer faster than Japanese men?
 The Japanese are obviously adhering to a lifestyle and diet that slows the growth of their prostate cancer more toward the “100 year growth plan”, whereas American seems to accelerate the growth to the 2 year plan.
 Japanese men die WITH their cancer and not FROM their cancer.
 I think Japanese men are walking and riding their bike to the market to buy more whole foods and less processed foods which slows the rate of their cancer growth.
 They also eat more fish and get more iodine from seaweed, both factors that reduce prostate growth.
 Lifestyle and dietary factors are determining the growth rate of these prostate cancers.

 The point of this article is not to convince you to lead a Japanese lifestyle or become a vegan.
 Lets go back to the opening thought, “the narrowest of margins”.
 You have a battle going on inside of you every day whether you chose to recognize it or not.
 Your immune system can keep cancer at bay and fight it back but it needs your support.
-If you make enough poor decisions that cripple your immune system and actively feed the cancer cells then you will eventually lose that battle and you will get to meet an oncologist.
-Nice enough guys but if its all the same to you I prefer to never meet an oncologist.
 So what will tip the scales?
 I don’t know.
 It isn’t ONE thing, it’s everything taken as a whole.
 Is you water filtered and free of drugs and pesticides?
 Is your meat organic?
 Are your vegetables organic?
 Do you eat enough vegetables?
 Do you avoid processed foods?
 Is fast food a regular visitor to your diet?
 Do you get enough sleep and exercise?
 Are you constipated?
 Yes these issues and many more all have an impact on the overall health of your immune system and your odds of keeping those pesky cancer cells away until you’re 125 years old and no longer care.

 But here’s the good news.
 You DO NOT have to be perfect.
 Perfect is boring and tedious and unappealing.
 If you had to be perfect to be successful then no one would be successful and only the truly weird would even try.
 So lets talk about this narrow margin.
 What if you simply tried to replace two fast food meals a week with a big healthy salad, would that be enough change?
 Maybe.
 What if you put a reverse osmosis system on your kitchen tap water, would that do the trick?
 How much would that slow the growth of cancer?
 How about exercising just twice a week for 30 minutes, I’m sure that’s less time than you spend watching TV.
 What if you didn’t get the apple fritter with your morning grande latte and had an apple instead?
 Would these tiny differences in daily choices add up enough to influence your battle against cancer?
 I say they are.
 I believe that we make decisions on a daily basis that ADD UP to mean something collectively as a whole.
 Don’t wait until next week or next month when you think you’ll have the time to “do it right”.
 Again I repeat, don’t be perfect just get in the game NOW.
 Don’t get it right, do a sloppy attempt, screw up from time to time, because we don’t know the day to day status of our immune system vs cancer battle and that one salad might be the narrow margin.